Reechychukz/tms-api/README.md

 # tms-api
-An API driven Transaction Management System
+An API driven Transaction Management System in clean architecture using CQRS and Mediatr library